Mostek 5065: Basic design

 In the early 1970s the idea of a microprocessor being used as the basis for a standalone computer was still not common, and designs of the era generally included features intended to make them easy to use in what today would be known as the microcontroller area, processors that are used to control a device like a cash register or gas pump.
 These systems have to respond quickly to different inputs, which is normally accomplished via interrupts.
 As this is a common operation in these settings, many designs focused on ways to improve interrupt performance or implementation.

 In the case of the 5065, this was accomplished by providing three separate sets of registers for the accumulator, program counter and the internal "main link" register, along with the carry flag.
 On the receipt of an interrupt, the processor completed the current instruction and then pointed to the selected set of these registers, or as they called them, "levels".
 This allowed the system to track three separate sections of code, corresponding to normal operation and two interrupt levels.
 External devices could raise an interrupt on two pins, INT 1 and INT 2, both of which could be turned on or off in software.
 So for instance, if INT 2 was enabled and triggered, the processor responded by completing the current instruction, switching to the level 2 registers, and continuing.
 Normal operation was level 3, which it returned to when a return-from-interrupt instruction was called.
 This makes interrupt servicing very rapid because the state information is being stored automatically in a single cycle, whereas many designs require this information to be stored out using user-written code that may take multiple cycles to complete.

 The same system could also be used for fast subroutine calls instead of having to store out the register contents.
 As the processor state was saved separately, only the return address had to be explicitly written out in code.
 In this case, the first 256 locations in memory, the zero page, was used as a call stack.
-For this to work, this area of memory had to be implemented in some form of writable memory.
+For this to work, this area had to be implemented in some form of writable memory.
 The page could hold up to 128 16-bit addresses, with the current value indicated by the "pointer register", what would be known as the stack pointer on other designs.

 To aid direct memory access (DMA) implementations, the system included a WAIT pin that was raised by an external device that wanted access to memory.
 When this signal was received, the processor would continue with the current instruction, including any required reading and writing from memory.
 When the instruction was complete it would raise the DMA pin to indicate it was ready and then went into a paused state.
 The external device would then perform its DMA operations and then drop WAIT when it was finished.
 The processor would then drop the DMA pin, unpause, and pick up where it left off.